green-button/green-button.github.io/fed-faq/index.md

 title: fed-faq
 layout: page
 ---
+<em>Note: Any reference to specific products and services provided below is presented only as factual information and in no way implies vendor support</em>

 <h2>Federal Agency - Frequently Asked Questions</h2>
 The following are frequently asked questions regarding Green Button use within Federal Agencies.
 If you do not see our question below, please:
 <a class="buttonish" href="mailto:info@greenbuttondata.org?subject=Federal%20FAQ%20Request&#038;body=Hi!%0A%0AI’d%20like%20to%20get%20an%20answer%20to%20the%20following%20Green%20Button%20question.%20Please%20send%20me%02%20information?%0A%0AThanks,%0A%0A[Your%20name]%0A[Your%20organization]%0A[Your%20contact%20information]%0[Enter%20Your%20Question%20Here.]">Send us your question.</a>